 - Official Graduate Record of Examination (GRE) scores.

-- Please request that ETS send your scores to MSU electronically.
-MSU’s code is 1465 and no departmental code is required.
+- If you have taken the GRE, please request that ETS send your GRE scores to MSU electronically.
+MSU’s code is 1465 and no department code is required.
 Your scores will be uploaded to your application portal by MSU.

 Required application materials for international applicants

 International applicants are required to supply all of the information mentioned above for domestic applicants, in addition to:

 - Official Test of English as a Foreign Language (TOEFL) scores.
 These should be sent electronically to MSU (code 1465).
 Your scores will be uploaded electronically to your application portal by MSU.

 - Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide official scores from a TOEFL test.
 Test scores cannot be more than two years old.